vvsvishnu7/SIH2023/README.md

   If you encounter any issues or have suggestions for improvement, please contact our support team through the app's "Support" section.
 We value your feedback and are dedicated to making the app as helpful as possible.

 #  8. License
-  The Mental Health Tracker App is licensed under the terms and conditions outlined in the End User License Agreement (EULA).
+  The Psychi Buddy App is licensed under the terms and conditions outlined in the End User License Agreement (EULA).
 By using this app, you agree to abide by these terms and conditions.
 You can access the EULA within the app.

-  Thank you for choosing the Mental Health Tracker App.
+  Thank you for choosing the Psychi Buddy App.
 We hope it helps you on your journey towards better mental health and well-being.